hazelcast/hazelcast/site/website/versioned_docs/version-4.4/api/sources-sinks.md

 Avro format allows to read data from _Avro Object Container File_ format.
-To use the Avro format you additionally need the `hazelcast-jet-avro` module, located in the distribution in the `opt` folder, or available as a dependency:
+To use the Avro format you additionally need the `hazelcast-jet-avro` module, located in the fat distribution in the `lib` folder, or available as a dependency:

 <!--DOCUSAURUS_CODE_TABS-->